klis87/django-cloudinary-storage/README.md

 {% cloudinary test_model_instance.image.name width=100 height=100 %}
 ```

-Of cource, this only scratched the surface.
+Of course, this only scratched the surface.
 Cloudinary is extremely powerful and I highly recommend you to check
 [pycloudinary](https://github.com/cloudinary/pycloudinary) documentation.

 Now, if you only need to use Cloudinary for images, you can skip the rest of this subsection.